Kush-Bhatt/Harry-Potter-s-Invisibility-Cloak/README.md

 # The one with Harry Potter's Invisibility Cloak
 Here you will learn to create Harry Potter's Invisibility Cloak using Python(opencv).

-There is an invisibiltyCloak.py file in which you would to get to know the magic behind it :)
+There is an invisibiltyCloak.py file in which you will get to know the magic behind it :)

 If you are familiar with the basics of opencv and numpy then you are good to go :)